Netherlands: illegal gambling has overtaken the licensed market

 What worries the regulator

-Players go to sites without restrictions, control or protection of personal data
+Players go to sites with no restrictions, controls or privacy protections

-The situation of legal operators is aggravated by an increase in the tax burden
+The situation of legal operators is aggravated by the growing tax burden

 European context

-A similar scenario has already been observed in Sweden and Germany: tight deposit limits have led to the growth of illegal sites.
+A similar scenario has already been observed in Sweden and Germany: strict deposit limits have led to an increase in illegal sites.
 European regulators are increasingly looking for a compromise between player protection and market competitiveness.

 Conclusions

-Strict regulation of the legal market creates opportunities for shadow platforms - players go where there are no limits and controls
+Strict regulation of the legal market creates opportunities for shadow platforms - players go where there are no limits and control

-Rising tax burdens and restrictions on deposits reduce the attractiveness of white operators
+Rising tax burden and deposit restrictions reduce the attractiveness of «white» operators

-Illegal platforms gain the advantage of flexibility and speed of adaptation to player requests
+Illegal platforms benefit from the flexibility and speed of adapting to players' demands